 SDLs limit how much water can be used in the Basin by towns and communities, farmers and industries, while keeping the rivers and environment healthy.

-To date, the Australian Government has recovered 1,231.2 GL Long-term average annual yield (LTAAY) of surface water through purchasing.
+To 30 June 2023, the Australian Government has recovered 1,231.2 gigalitres per year long-term average annual yield (GL/y) of surface water through purchasing.

 When the Australian Government implements water recovery projects and programs – either through investment in water use efficiency projects such as upgrading irrigation systems on farms, or reducing water losses from irrigation delivery systems or buy purchasing water from the market, participation is voluntary.